 - Western grey kangaroo.

-- Red kangaroo is the largest species in kangaroos.
+- The red kangaroo is the largest species in kangaroos.

 - Eastern grey kangaroo, which is also known as ‘great kangaroo’ is found in western and eastern parts of Australia.